September 2023. From left: Mark van der Giezen, Yohannes Seyoum, Vera Sideraki, Rey Toleco, Ankana Banerjee, and Luz Martinez Contreras.

 This project will bring together expertise in intestinal disease, clinical histopathology and intestinal molecular microbiology.
 Stavanger University Hospital has been involved in several clinical trials (led by clinician Tore Grimstad) aimed at understanding inflammatory bowel disease, treatment and improving quality of life.

-This project is funded by the Norwegian Government
+This project is funded by the Norwegian Research Council

 and jointly supervised by Professor Emiel Janssen and Professor Tore Grimstad (Stavanger University Hospital).

-Dr Eva Pyrihová, Molecular Parasitology (eva.pyrihova{at}uis.no).
+Dr Vera Sideraki (vera.siderak{at}uis.no).
 Oomycetes are a large group of protists that include various pathogens of crops and animals.
 I am interested how mitochondrial biochemical peculiarities can be exploited to tackle these diseases.
-Using a combination of molecular biology, biochemistry and cell biology I will work on the intestinal parasite Blastocystis which is found in the gut many people around the world.
+Using a combination of molecular biology, biochemistry and cell biology I will work on the fish parasite Saprolegnia parasitica.

-This project is funded by the Norwegian Research Council and is a collaboration with Professor Edmund Kunji at the University of Cambridge and Dr. Tasos Tsaousis at the University of Kent.
+This project is funded by the Norwegian Research Council and is a collaboration with Professor Pieter van West at the Univeristy of Aberdeen.

 PhD-students